-After the third client came with the same story we asked the obvious question, "Which block did they sweep this time?"
-The answer: "It wasn't a sweep.
-It's way worse!
-Homeless stealing from homeless!"
-Desperate times call for desperate measure for some I suppose and sadly, theft among the homeless is a sad reality, still it's unusual to hear of a dozen inter-homeless thefts in one day.
-It's difficult to express how devastating it is to have all of your belongings stolen to someone experiencing homelessness.
+Theft is a sad reality of homelessness; desperate times call for desperate measures for some I suppose.
+However, It's difficult to express how devastating it is to have all of your belongings stolen to someone experiencing homelessness.
 Imagine if a house fire destroyed everything you owned, including priceless and irreplaceable family heirlooms.
 Then imagine you have no money or insurance to purchase replace even those items that could be replaced.
 Because our clients have so little, what they do have becomes very, very precious and when they come to us after a theft or a sweep, they are literally starting from square one.
 One 22 year-old man even had his shoes stolen; now remember that freak downpour and imagine how miserable he was.

-Now admittedly I am PUMs resident bleeding heart and on days like today I'm probably not the person to have up front making decisions about who gets what services.
-Like all homeless service providers, we have very limited resources and a VERY high demand so there are "strict" guidelines (quotes mine) about how often our clients can get services; specifically it's once a month for clothing and once every three months for hygiene kits.
-Now as long as our clothing room remains generously stocked by donation from kind people like you, we can usually make exceptions to give emergency clothing in these situations.
+Like all homeless service providers, we have very limited resources and a VERY high demand so there are guidelines about how often our clients can get services; specifically it's once a month for clothing and once every three months for hygiene kits.
+Now as long as our clothing room remains generously stocked by donations from kind people like you, we can usually make exceptions to give emergency clothing in these situations.
 However, hygiene kits are expensive.
 Unlike clothing which is generously donated and food bags which we stock with items we purchase at the food bank at a much-reduced rate, supplies for the hygiene kits (travel-size soap, shampoo, and deoderant) are exclusively bought and paid for by PUM.

-I know this and have been reminded...frequently...that hygiene kits aren't to be given out more frequently that once every three months...no exceptions!
-But like I said, I'm a softie and I know how much our clients who are sleeping out of doors appreciate being able to brush their teeth in the morning.
-Besides, how can anyone be expected to better their situation by finding any kind of work when they have permanent morning breath?
+I know this fact and very much appreciate the reasoning for it but my heart just went out for our clients today.
+I know how much our clients who are sleeping out of doors appreciate being able to brush their teeth in the morning.
+Besides, how can anyone be expected to better their situation by finding any kind of work when they can't brush their teeth?
 So I gave away one premature hygiene kit...then another...then another.
-I think it was on the sixth illicit kit that I finally got Susan's attention.
-Now I wouldn't say she got angry with me (Susan isn't the angry-type) but she did sternly say, "No more."
+I think it was on the sixth illicit kit that I finally and understandably had to be told, "no more."

 Chelsea Asaro is a long-time San Diegan who resides in Scripps Ranch with her husband, three kids, and two dogs.
 Chelsea is a steering committee member and volunteer at PUM.
 If you'd like to meet Chelsea, come by any Wednesday and you'll find her cheerfully manning the front desk at PUM.